 Individuals can permanently lose the right to vote following a felony conviction, barring an entire group of people from voting.
 Many people with felony convictions who are eligible to restore their voting rights remain disenfranchised after they have completed their sentences simply because they lack the funds necessary to do so.

 In addition, it's time to modernize Tennessee’s voter registration practices to make it easier for people to register to vote.

 Get ACLU-TN's "Voting Rights Toolkit."
 This toolkit offers you an overview of the voting rights landscape in Tennessee and actions you can take to expand voting rights in Tennessee.
 Particular focus is given to restoring the right to vote for people with felony convictions and modernizing Tennessee's voter registration system to improve voter participation.

-You can also use this “Felony Disenfranchisement Fact Sheet” to help educate community members and decisionmakers.
+You can also use the "Felony Disenfranchisement Fact Sheet" to help educate community members and decisionmakers.

 Fill out the "Have You Lost Your Right to Vote Due To A Felony Conviction?
 Form" to find out whether or not you are eligible to restore your right to vote.

 Keep us posted.
 Complete the "Voting Rights Toolkit Feedback Form" to let us know how your activism is going.